himalachudel/FDSFE_HAcharya/HW7/README.md

   distances.
 The same is the case for the Flowing Rate axis.

 - Ambiguity: The bar height exudes a false impression on viewers.
 2.9 V bar is 2-3 times taller than 2.0 V bar.
-Similarly, 316 mL/min bar is as taller as 0 mL/min bar.
+Similarly, 316 mL/min bar is as tall as 0 mL/min bar.

-The Tufte's 5 rules are violated in following ways by the graph above
+The Tufte's 5 rules are violated in the following ways:

-- effect size ~ 1: Effect size is not ~1 in most of the situations because the height of bars doesnot agree with the numerical values assigned with them
+- effect size ~ 1: Effect size is not ~1 in most of the situations because the height of bars doesn't agree with the numerical values assigned with them

 - data/ink >> 1: Use of more than necessary ink.

-- no chart junk: The chark looks junk because of 3D graphical expression
+- no chart junk: The chark looks junk because of the 3D graphical expression

 - use small-multiples: The data is not time series so this rule doesn't apply here.

-- avoid redundancy in communication: Use of different colors for different flow rates is far for necessary.
+- avoid redundancy in communication: The use of different colors for different flow rates is not necessary.